-Air quality emissions will be generated by heavy equipment constructing the proposed project and refinements, hauling of material from the borrow source to the project area (including both truck and barge transportation) construction worker trips, and other construction-related trips.
-There will be no change in O&M emissions associated with the proposed project and refinements.
-Air emissions were modeled using SMAQMD's Road Construction Emissions Model version 8.1.0, and Harborcraft, Dredge and Barge Emission Factor Calculator.
-The total estimated air emissions for the proposed project and refinements are presented in Tables 5 and 6.
-As shown in Tables 5 and 6, the emissions resulting from the proposed project and refinements will potentially exceed the local air district thresholds for NOx.
+Air quality emissions will be generated by heavy equipment, hauling material from the borrow source to the project area (including both truck and barge transportation), construction worker trips, and other construction-related vehicle use.
+No change in O&M emissions associated with the Proposed Action is anticipated.
+Air emissions were modeled using SMAQMD's Road Construction Emissions Model version 8.1.0, and the Harborcraft, Dredge and Barge Emission Factor Calculator.
+The total estimated air emissions for all Sacramento River Erosion Contract 2 work, including the Proposed Action, is presented in Tables 5 and 6.
+As shown in Tables 5 and 6, the estimated emissions will potentially exceed the local air district thresholds for NOx, if this occurs, mitigation credits will be purchased.